Skip to Content

 • "Give me an example of when you had to learn a new skill quickly.
 How did you approach it?"

-Less validity and more bias
+Unstructured interviews have less validity and more bias

 You may be reading this thinking unstructured interviews feel like the better candidate experience or a more natural approach for you.
 They certainly offer flexibility and can make candidates feel more comfortable in a natural conversation setting.

-Bias creeps in everywhere: Without a structured format, unconscious bias heavily influences decisions.
-Research shows that 39% of interviewees get rejected based on their confidence level, their tone, or whether they smiled during the interview—factors unrelated to job performance.
+The predictive validity data alone makes a strong case, but it doesn't tell the full story.
+Without a structured format, unconscious bias heavily influences decisions.
+Research shows that 39% of interviewees get rejected based on their confidence level, their tone, or whether they smiled during the interview - factors with no bearing on job performance.

 Superior predictive power